AI Transformation

 Role-based workflows match each person's view to their actual job on the engagement.
 The salesperson sees intake and pipeline.
 The analyst sees data collection and interview tools.
 The senior sees synthesis and deliverables.

-John Sullivan raised this concern directly: "I don't know how to use the platform yet.
-So how am I going to train my team on how to use it?"
+Consultants raise this concern directly: if they don't know the platform yet, how are they going to train their team on it?
 The answer isn't a better tutorial.
 It's a platform that shows each role only what they need, so onboarding becomes "here's your workflow" instead of "here's our entire platform, good luck."

 The Onboarding Problem Nobody Talks About